HicResearch/TREEHOOSE/doc/deployment/Testing.md

 # Acceptance testing

 This is a manual process performed after deployment to check the TRE is working correctly.
+These tests should be done by an admin, taking on the different roles.

 Prerequisites: a researcher user with access to study data has been created.